calebelee05/CS180-Lab23-Team1-Project/README.md

     - public static synchronized void writeObject(): Writes the `userList` to the file.
     - public static synchronized List<UserInterface> readObject(): Reads User objects from the file and returns them as a list.
     - public String toString(): Returns a String representation of the User object.
+    - public boolean equals(Object object): Checks if this user is equal to another user based on the username.

     Interfaces Implemented
-    - Serializable: Serializes instances of the User class.
     - UserInterface: Defines the methods implemented by the User class.
 -
 ## UserInterface.java